mitre/sandcat/docs/Sandcat-Details.md

 ## Customizing Default Options & Execution Without CLI Options

-It is possible to customize the default values of these options when pulling Sandcat from the CALDERA server.
+It is possible to customize the default values of these options when pulling Sandcat from the Caldera server.
 This is useful if you want to hide the parameters from the process tree or if you cannot specify arguments when executing the agent binary.

 You can do this by passing the values in as headers when requesting the agent binary from the C2 server instead of as parameters when executing the binary.